The Consequences of Unpaid Taxes

 Stop Wage Garnishment Immediately

 Don’t wait to act if your wages are being garnished.
 Not only are you vulnerable to further collection activity such as a bank levy or property seizure, your IRS troubles may quickly become workplace gossip.
-Your employer will receive a notice of your wage garnishment, including the details of how much will be deducted (when it comes to how much can the IRS garnish my wages, this depends largely on where you live in the country and the specific amount of your wages).
+Your employer will receive a notice of your wage garnishment, including the details of how much will be deducted (when it comes to how much can the IRS garnish your wages, this depends largely on where you live in the country and the specific amount of your wages).
 To learn more about garnishment rules, or to take immediate action to get a garnishment stopped, you can contact Tax Defense Network, LLC, for a no-cost obligation.